BlockchainUV/BlockchainUV.github.io/README.md

 # SupplyChain
-# This is a supply chain prototype using solidity on ethereum blockchain.
+# This is a simple supply chain prototype using solidity on ethereum blockchain.